 Pretend to go to work

-Get ready in the morning as though you are going to a lecture or to the library.
-Have breakfast, wear clothes that you would wear if you were meeting people and walk or ride your bike as if you were heading to school.
-If you want to go the extra mile, wear shoes indoors and prepare a packed lunch.
+Get ready in the morning the same way you would if you were attending a lecture or going to the library.
+Eat breakfast, put on clothes that you would typically wear in public and go for a walk or a bike ride as though you’re going to school.
+If you want to go the extra mile, wear shoes indoors and prepare a lunchbox.

 Create a workplace

-Remove all distractions when you are studying (yes, mobile too – turn it off, put it as far away from your workplace as possible) and once you are free, move everything study-related away (including programs and tabs on your computer).
-If possible, use different spaces in your home for study and leisure, get creative and move things around to mark the beginning and end of the working day.
+Get rid of all distractions when you’re going to study (yes, that includes your phone – turn it off and put it as far away as possible from your workstation) and put away everything related to your studies when it’s your free time (this includes programs and tabs on your computer).
+If possible, use different spaces in your home for studying and for free time, or make a creative rearrangement of your furniture to mark the beginning and end of the workday.

-Read about why you should put away your phone while studying
+Read about why you should put away your phone when you're studying

-Decide beforehand when you will study and when you will be free.
-Make a "to-do" list.
-Let people in your household know ahead of time when you are busy and when you are available.
-Otherwise, there is a risk that all of your time will be potential study time and you will never feel free, regardless of whether you study or not.
+Decide in advance when to study and when to have your free time.
+Create a to-do list.
+Let other people in the household know in advance when you’re busy and when you’re not.
+Otherwise, there is a risk that all of your time becomes potential study time and that you never feel completely free, regardless of if you’re studying or not.

 Actively take breaks